Book Rights And Wrongs And Traps To Be Aware Of For New Authors

 Signing up with a publisher is an exciting time for new authors.

-Almost every day, there is news of publishers going out of business, and this is when trouble can really strike.
+Almost every day, there is news of publishers going out of business, which is when trouble can strike.

 If your publisher goes broke or is liquidated, getting your book rights back could take years, and that may even be optimistic.